2019 North Korea–United States Hanoi Summit: Developments since the June 2018 Summit

 In the days leading up to the summit, Trump declared that former president Barack Obama had been on the verge of going to war with North Korea and had told Trump so during the transition, which suggested that Trump had pulled the U.S. back from the brink of war; former Obama aides denied these claims.
 Trump also suggested that he deserved the Nobel Peace Prize for his diplomacy with North Korea, with the U.S. informally asking Japan to nominate Trump, according to Japanese newspaper Asahi Shimbun, which reported Shinzo Abe doing so, but reports were neither confirmed nor denied, as it is tradition to keep nominations confidential.
 Noting that one of North Korea's primary objectives is to replace the Korean Armistice Agreement with a peace treaty to formally end the Korean War, Scott Snyder, the senior fellow for Korea studies at the Council on Foreign Relations, observed, "What I worry about is the president may want the peace most — more than the denuclearization...[o]ne of the big worries that people have is that somehow the president is going to trade the alliance for the prospect of a Nobel Peace Prize."

-Top American intelligence officials testified to Congress in January 2019 that it was unlikely North Korea would fully dismantle its nuclear arsenal, and Trump national security advisor John Bolton continued to believe North Korea could not be trusted and that denuclearization efforts would fail.
-Trump asserted that North Korea's pause of weapons testing since the Singapore summit was a sign of progress, but Bruce Klingner of the Heritage Foundation said there had been longer testing pauses during previous administrations.
+Top American intelligence officials testified to Congress in January 2019 that it was unlikely North Korea would fully dismantle its nuclear arsenal, and Trump's national security advisor John Bolton continued to believe North Korea could not be trusted and that denuclearization efforts would fail.

+Trump asserted that North Korea's pause of weapons testing since the Singapore summit was a sign of progress, but Bruce Klingner of The Heritage Foundation said there had been longer testing pauses during previous administrations.

 In the summit, wide gaps persisted between the two countries, including disputes on what the exact definition of denuclearization entailed.
-In January, Biegun had repeated the official American stance was that sanctions on North Korea would not be lifted until the country had fully denuclearized.
+In January, Biegun had repeated the official American stance that sanctions on North Korea would not be lifted until the country had fully denuclearized.
 On January 31, 2019, Biegun indicated that American negotiators may not demand that North Korea provide a full inventory of its nuclear and missile programs as a first step toward denuclearization, a demand that North Korea had been resisting.

 Preparations

 Preparatory talks

-On October 7, 2018, Pompeo traveled to Pyongyang to negotiate the second summit between Trump and Kim Jong-un.
+On October 7, 2018, Pompeo traveled to Pyongyang to negotiate the second summit between Trump and Kim Jong Un.
 He later met with Moon in Seoul to inform him of the upcoming summit.

-On January 8, 2019, Kim Jong-un with Xi to consult with him on the possibility of the Trump–Kim summit in Vietnam.
-On February 16, 2019, Reuters reported that Kim Jong-un would arrive in Vietnam on February 25 ahead of the summit.
+On January 8, 2019, Kim Jong Un met with Xi to consult with him on the possibility of the Trump–Kim summit in Vietnam.
+On February 16, 2019, Reuters reported that Kim Jong Un would arrive in Vietnam on February 25 ahead of the summit.